 A first page about 'whaleback' ships, the forerunner of the 'Doxford' turret ship.

 A 2nd page about 'whaleback' ships, an image page.

 A start on a page about Durham Cathedral.
 Mainly images so far.
 Hopefully the cathedral's history & more images in the future.

 A place to save ship history data re ships not built at Sunderland.
-And data about shipwrecks.
+And data about shipwrecks and Lloyd's Registers.
 So the data is readily available for anyone who is interested.

 An advancing page, that offers literature related to the general subject of coal mining in Durham County.

 A page about a few of the Durham collieries.
 Just Eppleton Colliery today.
 Hopefully more in due course.